mniemela/PS2toSerial/README.md

 Normally PS/2 host doesn't know whether mouse is disconnected or is just still, so the adapter polls mouse by sending command enable data reporting or 0xF4 every two seconds.
 If mouse is connected, it replys with an ACK or 0xFA, if it's disconnected, there's no clock signal which is detected.

+Some KVM switches randomly reset in the middle of normal operation and send 0xAA and 0x00 as during boot, then stopping to send movement data.
+This adapter attempts to detect this situation and recover from it.

 <img src="documentation/schema.png" width="640">

 \